 Short on a budget?
 No problems, either, ProForm also offers competitive models that aim at those who are much more interested in treadmills within the lower cost spectrum.
 One of which is the ProForm 6.0 RT – a mid-range machine that is no less qualified to be in a health-oriented household than the two previous siblings.

-Even though it has considerably fewer dollar signs in its name, ProForm (Thankfully) still hasn’t reduced quality in trade of the reduced quality.
+Even though it has considerably fewer dollar signs in its name, ProForm (Thankfully) still hasn’t reduced quality in the trade of the reduced quality.
 The frame is still solidly built from steel and can withstand user up to 300 lbs, a testament overall design strength.
 The ‘SpaceSaver’ design made a recurring appearance in the 6.0 RT, and likewise, would be extremely useful for those who have too little space to spare for such a bulky machine.

 Among some of the cool features that ProForm hasn’t forgone to bestow upon the machine’s deck is the shock absorbers.
 They are still there to prevent you from over-exerting your joints to their breaking points, and thus, your time on the track can be just as pleasurable as the two others.